-That’s how we’re celebrating August 31.
+That is how we are celebrating August 31.
 We’re sharing our good taste too.
 This Trail Mix Day, let’s blend fun themes and recipe ideas.
 For example, make movie nights tastier with a side of popcorn, dried cherry and chocolate chip mix.

 Tap into your culinary creativity.
 Set your home chef free with an irresistible dessert mix.
 Toss chocolate-covered coffee beans, hazelnuts and cacao nibs with coconut flakes and white chocolate chips.